This content is not available in your preferred language.

 Follow the guide Making an RTD or Thermistor Measurement in LabVIEW to use an RTD module to measure your Thermistor.
 Please check the Resistance Measurement Range to make sure the card is capable of measuring your sensor's resistance range.

 Many thermistors have a sensitivity of 3-6% per °C which means that they may vary in resistance by more than ±500% of their nominal value over their full measurement range.
 This wide range presents a measurement challenge that can be addressed by making a half bridge measurement with a correctly chosen reference resistor and a Strain/Bridge Input Module.
-For more information on how to make thermistor measurements using the half-bridge configuration, please refer to the Measuring Thermistors in a Half-Bridge Configuration with the NI-9219 Tutorial.
+For more information on how to make thermistor measurements using the half-bridge configuration, please refer to the Measuring Thermistors in a Half-Bridge Configuration with the NI-9219 Example.

 Use case: For large resistance thermistors (10 kΩ and higher)